Efficient pregnancy studies that satisfy your regulatory requirements

 - Personalized study newsletters and feedback

 The Pregistry International Pregnancy Exposure Registry (PIPER) is a study of pregnant people to understand the safety profile of medications and vaccines when used during pregnancy.
-Online surveys are used to collect information about pregnant mothers and their babies up to 12 months after birth.
-If you are pregnant now and 18 years of age or older, sign up for this study.
+Online surveys are used to collect information about the pregnancy and the baby up to 12 months after birth.
+Participants enroll during pregnancy and must be 18 years or older.

-The COVID-19 Vaccines International Pregnancy Exposure Registry (C-VIPER) focuses on the safety of COVID-19 vaccines during pregnancy.
-If you are 18 years of age or older, currently pregnant, and have had a COVID-19 vaccine during this pregnancy or right before this pregnancy, you qualify for this study.
+The COVID-19 Vaccines International Pregnancy Exposure Registry (C-VIPER) is a research study that focuses on learning about COVID-19 vaccines during pregnancy.
+Participants are 18 years of age or older, pregnant at the time of enrolment, and have had a COVID-19 vaccine during this pregnancy or right before it.

 With more than 360 participants and counting, the COVID-19 International Drug Pregnancy Registry (COVID-PR) focuses on monoclonal antibodies and antivirals used to treat COVID-19 during pregnancy.
-If you are age 18 years of age or over, currently pregnant or recently pregnant, and were treated for COVID-19 during pregnancy in a healthcare facility or doctor’s office, you may qualify for this study.
+Participants are age 18 or over, currently pregnant or gave birth just before enrolling, and were treated for COVID-19 during pregnancy.

 International Registry of Coronavirus Exposure in Pregnancy (IRCEP)